HopeRise/CrawlSearch/README.md

 ## Conclusion

 - **Success/Failure:**
   The project successfully demonstrates the implementation of a modular web search pipeline, encompassing web crawling, document cleaning, inverted indexing, and query processing.
 The system is capable of acquiring web documents, extracting and cleaning their content, constructing a positional inverted index, and retrieving relevant documents in response to user queries using TF-IDF and cosine similarity.
-Error handling is incorporated to manage missing files or invalid queries, ensuring robust operation.
 Potential concerns include network interruptions, website changes, or anti-crawling measures that can disrupt document acquisition, as well as data quality issues or missing files that may affect indexing and search accuracy.
 Additionally, dependency mismatches, insufficient error handling, or scalability limitations could cause failures in processing or serving queries.

 - **Outputs:**
   The outputs of the system are as follows: